dimagi/commcare-hq/corehq/doctypemigrations/README.md

     NEW_USERS_GROUPS_DB,
 ])
 ```
-We have some views which are meant to work on roughly all doc types.
-Take a
+We have some views which aren't tied to modules, some of which are meant to
+work on roughly all doc types.
+Take a look at `corehq/couchapps/__init__.py`
-look at the views referenced in `corehq/couchapps/__init__.py` and make sure to
-register the appropriate views to your new database.
+and make sure to register the appropriate views to your new database.
+That
+module's README should have some more context.

 In `corehq/doctypemigrations/migrator_instances.py`, add an object representing your migration
 going off the following model: